vinland-technology/flict-obsolete/README.md

 Using this format you can create txt, html, pdf and what format pandoc can create from markdown.

-# License of the FOSS License Checker
+# License of the FOSS License Compatibility Tool

-FOSS License Checker is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)
+FOSS License Compatibility Tool is released under GPLv3 (https://www.gnu.org/licenses/gpl-3.0.en.html)

-# The way FOSS License Checker works
+# The way FOSS License Compatibility Tool works

 Check out: (doc/how.md)